My secret tip for a successful newborn photography session | Oviedo & Seminole County Newborn Photographer

 … create a plan with your newborn photographer for pre-session and mid-session feedings.

-This is where you can have the biggest influence on outcome of your newborn photography session.
+This is where you can have the biggest influence on the outcome of your newborn photography session.

 Consider the options for feeding your baby during the photo session